History of UTM Codes

 With so many channels for marketing from search engines, to other websites, to social media the question of who is coming to your website is only one of the key questions to ask.
 Yes, it’s good people are coming.
 It’s even better if they convert and become customers (that’s what we all want).
 It’s also good to know where they are coming from so that you know if your organic campaigns or paid campaigns are performing the best for you.
+You may find that your organic campaigns are performing better than your paid marketing campaigns.
 This is where UTM codes come into play and help you make sound, educated, and informed decisions to grow your business.

-UTM codes are simple parameters you add to your website URL (e.g. https://www.jm2marketing.com is an untouched URL).
-An example of a longer URL would be https://www.jm2marketing.com/?utm_source=Facebook&utm_medium=cpc&utm_campaign= Plan+Services+July&utm_term=Valparaiso+web+design&utm_content=bluelink.
-To generate this URM URL we went to Google who gives you this magical “secret sauce” or “pixie dust” to you.
+UTM codes are simple parameters you add to your website URL (e.g. https://www.businessyeti.com is an untouched URL).
+An example of a longer URL would be https://www.businessyeti.com/?utm_source=Facebook&utm_medium=cpc&utm_campaign= Plan+Services+July&utm_term=Valparaiso+web+design&utm_content=bluelink.
+To generate this UTM URL we went to Google who gives you this magical “secret sauce” or “pixie dust” for you.
+After a while you may find that you can create this information without the tool.
+We use the tool as it makes certain we don't miss a step.
 They want you to use it as they know, like all good companies, that knowledge is power and the more knowledge you have the more you will use marketing (and they hope Google Ads).

 A quick few notes about UTM codes

-- Wherever you need a “space” you should use a + sign.
+- Note 2: Wherever you need a “space” you should use a + sign.
 For example, to use running shoes you would type in running+shoes.

 - You don’t have to use all of the parameters.
-The more you use the more accurate your information, but you do not have to use all of them.
-We strongly recommend you do though as even if you don’t need it today there is an option you may want it later on.
-As an example:
+The more you use the more granular and accurate your information will be.
+You do not have to use all of them.
+We strongly recommend you use enough to get you actionable results.

 UTM Code breakdown